SudoTraceRoute/2.4GHz-Modular-Parabolic-Dish-Antenna/README.md

 - The copper feed element is covered with **heat-shrink tubing** (less than 0.1mm thick) to prevent corrosion, without significantly impacting electrical properties.
 - The dish surface is made conductive to **reduce energy loss** as signals reflect across it.

-Signal measurements (e.g. RSSI comparison) will be added in `/Measurements/`.

 Preliminary signal strength tests show enhanced directional reception in the 2.4GHz Wi-Fi band, with measurable gain compared to typical router antennas.
 Results may vary depending on local interference and test environment.

-> *Further testing and dB gain measurements will be added in the `/Measurements/` folder.*

-## 📷 Preview

-*Coming soon:* Images and STL files will be added to demonstrate modularity and ease of assembly.

 ---